MichaelB167/plantr-front-end/README.md

 1. As a user, I want to see a brief weather forecast for my location so I know whether I need to water the plants in the next few days or not.
 1. As a user, I want to be able to harvest plants when they're ready so I can use them in recipes.
 1. As a user, I want to see a brief list of recipes based on what plants I have harvested recently.
-1. As a user, I want to be able to change my password to and have all my transactions secured to maintain the security of my account and data.
+1. As a user, I want to be able to change my password to and have all my transactions authenticated to maintain the security of my account and data.

 ## Unsolved Problems